vasu5235/marketplace_services_CSI5112/README.md

 3. Configure URL parameter - Right click on imported collection and click on **Variables**
 4. Set variable name to **url** and initial & current value as the API endpoints e.g. https://localhost:7136/api or http://3.93.177.49/api

-## NOTE: Please use docker image to test our APIs.
+## NOTE: Please pull docker image on your local machine to test our APIs.